lumaxis/snippet-copy/README.md

 Ever wanted to copy part of a source file as a snippet and paste it somewhere else, like in Slack or in a GitHub comment?

 Previously, you either got a bunch of unnecessary indentation that made the snippet ugly to read or you had to manually un-tab the snippet, copy, and then reset the indentation.
-With **Snippet Copy** you can automatically get a snippet added to your clipboard with all the unnecessary indentation already removed!
+With **Snippet Copy** you can automatically get a snippet added to your clipboard with all the leading indentation already removed!

 ## Features